HMS Barracouta (1851): West Africa

 She served in West Africa, as part of the Cape of Good Hope Station in 1873, and participated in the Anglo-Ashanti wars.
 On 28 April, she towed the Italian barque Vittorio in to Gibraltar.
 The barque had run aground at La Atunara, Spain and had been abandoned in a waterlogged condition.

 Australia station

 After being refitted in England, Barracouta commenced service on the Australia Station in August 1874.
 She took part in the Samoan operations in 1876.
-In Samoa, sailors from the Barracouta got into a skirmish with the Samoans loyal to King Malietoa Laupepa, between 33–50 British sailors were ambushed.
+In Samoa, sailors from the Barracouta got into a skirmish with the Samoans loyal to King Malietoa Laupepa, between 33 and 50 British sailors were ambushed.
 The sailors took three hostages as human shields, one being American Colonel A. B. Steinberger.
 During the clash, otherwise known as the battle of Mulinu'u, 7-8 sailors were killed including 2 officers with another 20 wounded.
 Loyalist Samoans lost between an estimated 8–49 killed or wounded.
-It is important to note that having the American hostage prevented the Samoans from slaughtering the sailors fearing the death of the American official.
+Having the American hostage prevented the Samoans from slaughtering the sailors fearing the death of the American official.
 Barracouta left the Australia Station in July 1876 and returned to England and was paid off at the Chatham Dockyard in 1877.